core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 There can be a many-to-many relation between security groups and CoAP groups, but often it is one-to-one.
 Also, there can be a many-to-many relation between security groups and application groups, but often it is one-to-one.
 Such relations are discussed in more detail in {{sec-groupdef-grouprelations}}.

-A special security group named "NoSec" identifies group communication without any security at the transport layer nor at the CoAP layer.
 Further details on identifying a security group are provided in {{sec-groupnaming-sec}}.

+If the NoSec mode is used, group communication does not rely on security at the transport layer nor at the CoAP layer, hence the communicating endpoints do not refer to a security group.

 ### Relations Between Group Types ## {#sec-groupdef-grouprelations}
 Using the above group type definitions, a CoAP group communication message sent by an endpoint can be associated with a tuple that contains one instance of each group type: